UniversaBlockchain/universa/docs/uniclient/User_Manual.md

 * `DECLINED` – the contract can’t be accepted, for example, it has errors, wrong links, already processed.
 * `REVOKED` – the contract was recently revoked.
 This state is not kept for long, the network has short memory of discarded items.
 * `UNDEFINED` – the election failed for example due to severe network outage.
 You can try again soon.

+Use key `--amount` to manually set the amount of transaction units will be spend for contract processing.
+Use approved transaction units contract with key `--tu`.
+After successful `--register` your file with transaction units contract will be resaved with new revision of transaction units contract and decreased amount of transaction units, so you can use it again without additionally operations.

 If you registered the contract you may revoke contract via simple command (use the same private key you have used before to sign the contract):